R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 the host project tests.

 Loading and testing the enclave on real hardware or in a simulated SGX environment is straightforward: the enclave needs to be loaded with `EnclaveHost.load`.
-By default this will run the tests in a simulated SGX environment and will require the tests to be executed within Linux.
+By default, this will run the tests in a simulated SGX environment and will require the tests to be executed within Linux.
 In addition, testing on real hardware will require the tests to be executed within Linux on a system that supports SGX.